JFLarvoire/SysToolsLib/README.md

 Option  | Description
 ------- | -----------------------------------------------------------------------------
   -?    | Display a help screen.
+(In Unix shells that swallow ? characters, use the -h alias)
         |
   -d    | Display debug information: Help the author understand what code is running.
   -v    | Display verbose information: Help users understand what the program is doing.